2024 Wilmington mayoral election: Aftermath

 On November 27, Carney announced he would be reappointing the incumbent chiefs of the fire and police departments.
-Carney resigned from his position as Governor on January 7, 2025 to be sworn as mayor.Bethany Hall-Long, the outgoing Lieutenant Governor, was sworn in as Governor to finish to final two weeks of Carney's term, before being succeeded by Matt Meyer, the winner of the 2024 Delaware gubernatorial election.
+Carney resigned from his position as Governor on January 7, 2025 to be sworn as mayor.Bethany Hall-Long, the outgoing Lieutenant Governor, was sworn in as Governor to finish the final two weeks of Carney's term, before being succeeded by Matt Meyer, the winner of the 2024 Delaware gubernatorial election.